-- 1. Human Biological, Behavioral, Cognitive, Emotional, & Social Growth and Development: Students will evaluate the major theories of individual and family development and behavior across the life span and apply these psychological theories to professional contexts. - 2.
-Social and Cultural Diversity: Students will analyze the impact of the major aspects of human diversity including (but not limited to) socioeconomic status, gender, sexual orientation, race/ethnicity, age, health, and physical/intellectual abilities on the self as a cultural being.
-Students will also expand their frame of reference in application of theoretical and research paradigms of diversity to psychological and professional contexts. - 3.
-Communication Skills and Relationships: Students will be able to explain theories of communication and their application to promoting relational effectiveness in personal, supervisory, consultative, and other professional contexts.
-Students will demonstrate effective communication skills. - 4.
-Research: Students will be able to engage in research processes including producing research questions, operationalizing psychological variables, and determining appropriate statistical analyses.
-Students will exhibit an understanding of psychological research methodology and will demonstrate the ability to critique psychological research. - 5.
-Ethics and Professional Identity: Students will demonstrate an understanding of ethical principles and professional codes of conduct including APA ethical standards and will apply ethical decision making to professional ethical issues, problems, and contexts.
-Students will engage in the construction of a personal career pathway that defines their professional goals, objectives, and identity.
+- Human Biological, Behavioral, Cognitive, Emotional, & Social Growth and Development: Students will assess the major theories of individual and family development and behavior across the life span and integrate these psychological theories to professional contexts by applying these theories to professional scenarios. - Social and Cultural Diversity: Students will assess the impact of the major aspects of human diversity including (but not limited to) socioeconomic status, gender, sexual orientation, race/ethnicity, age, health, and physical/intellectual abilities on the self as a cultural being.
+Students will justify the application of theoretical and research paradigms of diversity within psychological and professional contexts. - Communication Skills and Relationships: Students will evaluate theories of communication and develop plans to integrate learned communication theory and skills in personal, supervisory, consultative, and other professional contexts to promote relational effectiveness.
+Students will demonstrate effective communication skills. - Research: Students will engage in research processes including proposing research questions, operationalizing psychological variables, and determining appropriate statistical analyses.
+Students will

+- exhibit an understanding of psychological research methodology and will demonstrate the ability to critique psychological research. - Ethics and Professional Identity: Students will appraise the use of ethical principles and professional codes of conduct including APA ethical standards and will apply ethical decision making to professional ethical issues, problems, and contexts.
+Students will construct a personal career pathway that defines their professional goals, objectives, and identity.